prasunanand/gsoc_blog/sciruby_blog.md

 ## **Enumerators**

 NMatrix-MRI uses the C code for enumerating the elements of a matrix.
 However, the NMatrix-JRuby uses pure Ruby code.
 Currently, all the enumerators for dense matrices with real data-type have been implemented and they are properly functional.
-We haven't implemented enumerators for objects currently.
+  Enumerators for objects have not been currently implemented.

 ```ruby
 def each_with_indices